Aiven-Labs/the-5-types-of-database/slides.typ

   - ACID compliance [citation needed]
   - Transactions
   - Extensibility
-  - Vector search
+  - Vector search (ValKey not yet, SQLite there's an extension)
-  - JSON support
+  - JSON support (ValKey sort of, SQLite not so much) ]
-]

 // Extra slide - probably won't need / have time for